the-turing-way/the-turing-way/chapters/reproducible_environments.md

 conda create --name Project_One numpy=1.16.1 matplotlib
 ```

-WHen creating environments you can also specify versions of languages to install, for example to use Python 3.7.1 in the Project_One environment:
+When creating environments you can also specify versions of languages to install, for example to use Python 3.7.1 in the Project_One environment:
 ```
 conda create --name Project_One python=3.7.1 numpy=1.16.1 matplotlib
 ```